pytest-dev/pytest/doc/en/contact.rst

 - `pytest issue tracker`_ to report bugs or suggest features (for version 2.0 and above).
+- `pytest discussions`_ at github for general questions.
 - `pytest on stackoverflow.com <http://stackoverflow.com/search?q=pytest>`_
-  to post questions with the tag ``pytest``.
+  to post precise questions with the tag ``pytest``.
 New Questions will usually be seen by pytest users or developers and answered quickly.

 - `Testing In Python`_: a mailing list for Python testing tools and discussion.